elifesciences/api-client-php/README.md

 ### Basic example

-To list the Labs Post numbers that appear on the first page of the endpoint:
+To list the Labs Post IDs that appear on the first page of the endpoint:

 ```php
 use eLife\ApiClient\ApiClient\LabsClient;